South East Cambridge Busway

 Possible design of Park & Ride site:

 The impact of this scheme will be especially damaging where it runs along the lower slopes of the Gog Magog Hills, between Nine-Wells Nature Reserve and the east of Stapleford village.
-It will be visible from Magog Down, a popular countryside attraction which people visit for the wonderful views.
+It will run through a new country park that is currently being created and it will be visible from Magog Down, a popular countryside attraction which people visit for the wonderful views.

 As well as the impact of this new road through the countryside, it will sever farmland on the edge of villages, which will put this land at much greater risk of future housing development, which will degrade the Green Belt countryside further.
 Already developers have put forward proposals to build on this land in anticipation of the bus road.